redhat-partner-solutions/rhel-sriov-test/README.md

     pf1:
       name: "ens8f0"        # first PF interface name
       mac: "xx:xx:xx..."    # first PF mac address
+    pf2:
+      name: "ens8f1"
+      # For pf2 the MAC address info is not required
 ```

 If one chooses to run the test script from the TrafficGen, the trafficgen host will be `127.0.0.1`